-In that second scenario, you’re probably going to wish you were covered by personal accident insurance before the dreadful incident, even if you already have medical insurance to take care of your hospital bills.
+In scenarios like the last one, you’re probably going to wish you were covered by personal accident insurance before the dreadful incident.

-- Cheapest personal accident insurance policy in Singapore
+10 best personal accident insurance plans in Singapore 2018

 Personal accident insurance is designed to give you or your family financial support should you die in an accident or become permanently disabled.
 It will also take care of some of your medical expenses.